arnonram/swade-npc-importer/README.md

     - Traits/Item means: skills, Edges, Hindrances, gear, Powers, etc..
 2. Every trait/item is searched for throughout all Item Compendiums in the selected Package ([see Settings](#some-configurations))
 3. If the triat/item is found in a Compendium then it is copied and updated to the Actor; If not found, then a new one will be created for the Actor only (no new compendium entry is created)

+### Supported Languages
+Support is for both the UI and parsing of statblock
+- English
+- Español (thanks @Montver)
+- Português (thanks @lipefl)

+(If you wish to add support for more languages, please don't hesitate to create a pull request or open an issue with the file attached)

 ### Out-of-the-box supported Attributes & Traits